CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 17. You're now running Phoenix on a Jetson nano.
 Confirm there are no error messages being sent to console output.
 #### Note: Only the wired logitech f310 works with the jetson right now
 18. If you get the error `SocketCan: No buffer space available`.
-19. Stop your Program with `Ctrl+z'.
+19.	`Stop your Program with `Ctrl+z'.
 20. Run the command `sudo ifconfig can0 txqueuelen 1000`.
-21.Restart your program with `./bin/example`.
+21. Restart your program with `./bin/example`.